backdrop-contrib/views_timelinejs/README.md

 * Media credit - The selected field may contain any text, including HTML markup.

+* Media thumbnail - The selected field should contain a raw URL for an image to use in the timenav marker for this event.
+If omitted, Timeline will use an icon based on the type of media.
+Special handling is included for Image fields because they have no raw URL formatter.

 * Group - The selected field may contain any text.

   The TimelineJS documentation makes no mention of HTML being allowed in group